0x1f415/feedaffinity/README.md

 proxy service for subscribing to [furaffinity](https://furaffinity.net) galleries and journals via RSS.

-obviously there is no code yet, but hopefully there will be soon.

 ## why?

 because FA sucks. the site was created in 2005 when the internet was a different place. it's 2017 now and nobody cares anymore, and many artists post their art on twitter and/or tumblr.